Editor in Chief

 Alex Burnap, PhD, is a Postdoctoral Fellow at the Massachusetts Institute of Technology and Visiting Research Scientist at General Motors.
 He earned his PhD in Design Science from the University of Michigan in statistical aggregation models of crowdsourced engineering design.
 His current research focuses on machine learning for prediction of diverse market needs for product design using large-scale data.

-Saeema Ahmed-Kristensen, PhD, is a Professor and Head of Design Products at the Royal College of Art.
+Saeema Ahmed-Kristensen, PhD, joined Exeter (based in London) as a co-director of INDEX, and is the DIrector of DIGITLab an UKRI £12.M Centre, she moved from the Royal College of Art, where she was a Professor and Head of Design Products.
 She was formerly Deputy Head, and Professor (Design Engineering and Design Methodology) at the Dyson School of Design Engineering, Imperial College London.
 She was a Professor at the Department of Management Engineering, Technical University of Denmark and led the Design, Engineering and Innovation Research Section.
 She conducted her PhD at the Mechanical Engineering Dept. at the University of Cambridge, where she was also an Engineering fellow of Edward Murray College.
 Her research interests focus on engineering design to develop tools and methods that improve design synthesis, creativity, support global product development and provide decision support throughout a product’s lifecycle.
 She has over 100 reviewed publications and works in close collaboration with industry, from aerospace, oil drilling equipment, medical devices, to consumer products such as headsets.
 A multidisciplinary approach including computer science, engineering, and psychology is adopted to research.

 Dr. Petra Badke-Schaub (PhD 1992, Bamberg University, ‘Groups and complex problem solving’) is a professor for Design Theory and Methodology since 2004 at the TU Delft, NL, prior to which she held academic positions at the Institute of Theoretical Psychology at Bamberg University, and was a member of the Max-Planck-Project Group ‘Cognitive Anthropology’ in Berlin from 1991 till 1993.
 As Head of the section Design Theory and Methodology, her group is doing design research and provides education in the Bachelor and Masters on all aspects of the design process related to the designer.
 With her background as a psychologist, she integrates topics such as creativity, cognitive conflicts and reflection into a theoretical framework “Human Behavior in Design” what comprises analysis and explanation of design behavior in context and ask from there the question how to support the designer.